In this section

 the retrieval teams.
 All emergency retrievals are performed by a

-Neonatal Fellow and a PIPER Neonatal nurse.
+Neonatal Fellow or Nurse Practitioner and a PIPER Neonatal nurse.
+PIPER Nurse Practitioners are permanent staff members with extensive experience in neonatal advanced practice and retrieval.
 Medical staff are neonatal

 fellows with extra training in retrieval medicine.
 PIPER Neonatal

-retrieval nurses are very experienced nursing staff with at least 3
+retrieval nurses are experienced nursing staff with at least 3

 years' experience in NICU/PICU, have post-graduate qualifications in